 The first case study looks at a bank credit card and incorporates data from various sources to develop a profile of customers who are heavy users and, hence, generate revenue for the bank.
 Now, they have a “look-alike” audience or what we call a target market.
 They used this information for targeted advertising that increased conversion and reduced ad spend by $3.5 million.
 Not bad.

-The second case study looked at online gamers to understand which games features contributed to retention and increased game play.
+The second case study looked at online gamers to understand which game features contributed to retention and increased game play.
 The company took that information right to the bank, increasing revenue from $50 million to $600 million.
 Pretty good.

 Managing big data for growth hacking